GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--INSTINCTIVE-MIND-5/README.md

 # magnetron.artificial-intelligence-2.0.mincloud.proxia--INSTINCTIVE-MIND-5

 MAGNETRON ™: This is a Google Colab/Jupyter Notebook for developing a HEARING PROXIA  when working with ARTIFICIAL INTELLIGENCE 2.0 ™ (ARTIFICIAL INTELLIGENCE 2.0™ is part of MAGNETRON ™ TECHNOLOGY).
-The machine running the Notebook will be a MINDCLOUD on which you will be developing a PROXIA to count traffic.
+The machine running the Notebook will be a MINDCLOUD on which you will be developing a HEARING PROXIA.

 🤖 THE ABC 123 GROUP ™ 🤖